 Interface: SATA 6Gbps | Capacity: 1TB – 2TB + 8GB | Cache: 64 MB | RPM: 7,200

-SSDs are all the rage these days, and it’s not hard to see why.
-But if you need a lot of fast storage, hybrid hard drives – which contain a small amount of solid state storage to bump of their speed – are a great option.
-The SeaGate FireCuda is the best hybrid drive out there, it can fit up to 2TB of data, and then its 8GB of solid state cache storage learns and stores the data you use most to access it faster.
-That speed boost is even sweeter when you consider this drive spins at a fresh 7,200rpm.
-With its 5-year warranty and approachable price tag, it’s easy to see why it’s one of the best hard drives out there.
+SSDs are incredibly popular, and it’s not hard to see why.
+But, if you need a lot of fast storage, and you don’t have a vault of cash, hybrid hard drives are a great option.
+The SeaGate FireCuda is the best hybrid hard drive on the market.
+It can fit up to 2TB of data, and then its 8GB of solid state cache storage learns which data you use most, so that you can access it quickly.
+That speed boost is even sweeter when you consider that this drive spins at 7,200rpm.
+With a 5-year warranty and an approachable price tag, it’s easy to see why this is one of the best hard drives you can buy today.

 Best NAS hard drive: Seagate IronWolf NAS

 Interface: SATA 6Gbps | Capacity: 6 – 12TB | Cache: 256MB | RPM: 7,200

 It’s a little unfortunate that the Seagate IronWolf NAS drives come at a premium, but they aren’t priced much more expensively than a standard hard drive at their capacity.
 However, their native NAS optimization makes that premium totally worth it.
 These drives are capable of running at a fast 7,200rpm spin rate 24/7 without having to worry about drive failure.
 Really, if you have one of the best NAS devices for your business or home, the Seagate IronWolf NAS really is your best bet.